shrop/os-app-configs/shrop-macbookpro.md

 * Setup OmniSync Server
 * Turn off "Due Soon" from displaying in the dock icon
 * Set Mail clippings to trigger to the inbox via Ctrl+Command+M. Make sure to install the Clip-O-Tron 3000.
+* Add Due (all) perspective to the toolbar following "Due"

 #### QuickCal